Data-for-change-makers/.github/profile/README.md

 # Data for change makers

-An umbrella organisation for incubating open data projects
+An umbrella microsite for incubating open data projects initiated by West London Business.

 We currently host the following repositories: